Zootopia 2: Production

+In August 2025, it was announced that Macaulay Culkin, Brenda Song, Patrick Warburton, and Wilmer Valderrama would join the cast.
+In September 2025, it was announced that Andy Samberg, David Strathairn, and Danny Trejo had joined the cast.
+That same month, it was revealed that unused recordings of Tommy Lister Jr. from the first film would be utilized for Finnick in the sequel.
+Lister died in 2020, which led to Disney contacting Lister's family for permission.
+The film was dedicated in Lister's memory per the credits.

+Originally, a scene in Zootopia 2 referencing the Silence of the Lambs prison encounter was four minutes long and taken verbatim from that film; however, it was cut down because children were unlikely to understand the reference and it slowed the movie's pacing.

+After the film's release, Bush admitted that at the start of 2025 story adjustments were still being made, with some elements of the final film yet to be added.
+This included the honeymoon lodge setting and the breaking of the carrot pen.

 Music

 On November 8, 2024, at D23 Brazil, Shakira publicly announced that she was returning to voice Gazelle for the sequel, revealing that she was writing a new song for the film alongside Ed Sheeran, and that Gazelle would don a new outfit.
 In September 2025, it was announced that the title for Shakira's song for the film, which she wrote with Ed Sheeran and Blake Slatkin, would be "Zoo".
 The song was featured in the Zootopia 2 trailer that was released on September 29, 2025, and it was released as a single on October 10, 2025.

 On June 16, 2025, Michael Giacchino was confirmed to be returning to compose the score.
-Giacchino's score will be released as part of the film's full soundtrack on November 21, 2025.
+Giacchino's score was released as part of the film's full soundtrack on November 21, 2025.

 Release

-Zootopia 2 premiered at the El Capitan Theatre in Hollywood, Los Angeles on November 13, 2025, and is scheduled to be released in the United States by Walt Disney Studios Motion Pictures on November 26, 2025.
+Zootopia 2 premiered at the El Capitan Theatre in Hollywood, Los Angeles on November 13, 2025, and was released in the United States by Walt Disney Studios Motion Pictures on November 26, 2025.

 Marketing

 In November 2025, as a publicity stunt, three remote-controlled cars with animatronic puppets of the film's characters appeared in Los Angeles.
-They consisted of Nick, Judy and Gary in a purple car, Finnick in his brown van and Flash in his sports car.
-The stunt was reportedly well received by the public.
+They consisted of Nick, Judy, and Gary in a purple car, Finnick in his brown van, and Flash in his sports car.
+The stunt was reportedly received well by the public.
+From November 25, 2025, to December 7, 2025, a pop-up store in collaboration with Stray Kids was held in Seoul.

+Airlines such as China Eastern Airlines, China Airlines and Air Canada have also featured Zootopia 2 characters as special airplane liveries on one of their planes (an Airbus A320-200, Boeing 777-300ER, and Airbus A220-300, respectively).
+Throughout the end of 2025, the film collaborated with various global franchises, like MINISO, for a themed, pop-up tour.
+They had a plethora of merchandise from plushies of Judy Hopps and Nick Wilde, to stationary sets and exclusive blind boxes.